04. Creating World/Kingdom Maps

 Worldographer’s grid can be turned off, or switched to squares.
 For World/Kingdom maps and Settlement maps, the terrain will still be hex based however even with a square grid on top.
 Battlemats use squares by default with floor tiles based on squares, but the grid can be switched to hex or turned off.

-Note: When switching between the two formats on the World/Kingdom setup screen, the Hex Height and Hex Width must be manually swapped, otherwise the map will appear distorted.
+Note: When switching between the two formats on the World/Kingdom setup screen, the Hex Height and Hex Width will automatically swap, otherwise the map will appear distorted.

 Map Projection

 The two choices (Flat vs. Icosahedral) have a tremendous impact on the map layout.
-“Flat” is a typical flat map, resembling other maps on this page.
+“Flat” is a typical flat map, where distances become very skewed as you approach the north and south pole.
 “Icosahedral” is a projection of a spherical map on a flat surface.
 Here is an example (this is set up to be very small as an example–typically you would not make a map this small):

 Flat Map Projection